 In the last few years, OGGS has become well-known for its range of plant-based cakes.
 You may not know, however, that the brand also offers a range of vegan egg replacers to make your own.

-One of these is made from aquafaba (chickpea water), which is intended to use as an ingredient for things like cakes and other baked goods.
+One of these is made from aquafaba (chickpea water), and is intended for cakes and other baked goods.

 It also offers a scrambled egg replacer, which makes a convincing plant-based version of scrambled eggs.